tbroyer/gradle-errorprone-plugin-v0.0.x/README.md

 Requirements
 ------------

-This plugin depends on Gradle internal APIs, and only works with Gradle 1.8.
+This plugin depends on Gradle internal APIs, and is only guaranteed to work with the Gradle version it's been compiled against (check the `wrapper` task in the `build.gradle`.)

 Usage
 -----